T of C

 |Dr. Tong's website Shenzhen Studio his Qin Fu Picture from one of our performances||首頁|

 From 1976 to 2000 Dr. Tong was my advisor in Hong Kong, mainly helping me find and understand materials necessary for analyzing and reconstructing old guqin tablatures and texts.
 He was introduced to me by my teacher in Taiwan, Sun Yü-Ch'in, who had recenty also taught Tong.

-Dr. Tong normally divides his time between his flats in Hong Kong and Shenzhen, teaching qin and other subjects.
-In Hong Kong he also repairs qins and has for sale a number of antique qins, qins made by other well-known makers, and new ones that he personally selected during trips to China, Yangzhou in particular.7
+In Hong Kong Dr. Tong also repairs qins and has for sale a number of antique qins, qins made by other well-known makers, and new ones that he personally selected during trips to China, Yangzhou in particular.7

 Dr. Tong's Hong Kong address is: 8

 Dr. Tong also regularly goes to the studio in China where he makes his qin and to Shanghai, where he teaches and sells most of them (location).

 Footnotes (Shorthand references are explained on a separate page)

 Dr. Tong delayed his departure to work on his doctorate at Wesleyan University so that he could do what he considered essential study with traditional singers who were then quite elderly.

 It was Dr. Tong who made me aware of the significance of singing solfeggio.
 Whenever he sang along with a melody while I was playing it, even though he had never heard it before, he would sing the melody solfeggio.
 He said that such a custom was quite common, so I found it quite significant (and reassuring) that, even though he didn't look at my transcriptions (he prefers number notation), he always seemed to select as "do" the note I had transcribed as "C".

 He has a large collection of Yixing teaware and at one time a large collection of very old pu-er tea.